From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

-\item Select $N_x$ number of locations, $\{x^I\}_{I=1}^{N_x}$, where $x^I \in D_u \subseteq \Rpow{q_u}$ and $q_u$ is the dimension of the domain.
-Each location $x^I$ will be the input to the trunk neural network so that the output of DeepONet is the prediction of the value of the target function at $x^I$.
-In the present implementation, the typical input coordinate $x^I$ corresponds to the $\ith{I}{th}$ discretization grid or nodes of a mesh so that the value of the output function $\rb{u}$ at $x^I$ is simply the element $\rb{u}_I$ in the vector $\rb{u}$ corresponding to that grid/node.
-The matrix $X_{tr}$ of size $N_x \times q_u$ is the data for the trunk network, and each row of $X_{tr}$ is the input to the trunk network.
+\item Select $N_x$ number of locations, $\{x^I\}_{I=1}^{N_x}$, where $x^I \in D_{U} \subseteq \Rpow{q_{U}}$ and $q_{U}$ is the dimension of the domain.
+Each location $x^I$ will serve as input to the trunk neural network, so the DeepONet output is the prediction of the target function's value at $x^I$.
+In the present implementation, the typical input coordinate $x^I$ corresponds to the $\ith{I}{th}$ discretization grid or node of a mesh so that the value of the output function at $x^I$ is represented by the element $\rmu_I$ in the vector $\rmu$ corresponding to that grid/node (this is true only for scalar-valued functions).
+The matrix $\rb{X}_{tr}$ of size $N_x \times q_{U}$ is the data for the trunk network, and each row of $\rb{X}_{tr}$ is the input to the trunk network.